apache/pekko/docs/src/main/paradox/remoting-artery.md

 Note that lowest latency can be achieved with `inbound-lanes=1` and `outbound-lanes=1` because multiple lanes introduce an asynchronous boundary.

-Also note that the total amount of parallel tasks are bound by the `remote-dispatcher` and the thread pool size should not exceed the number of CPU cores minus headroom for actually processing the messages in the application, i.e. in practice the the pool size should be less than half of the number of cores.
+Also note that the total amount of parallel tasks are bound by the `remote-dispatcher` and the thread pool size should not exceed the number of CPU cores minus headroom for actually processing the messages in the application, i.e. in practice the pool size should be less than half of the number of cores.

 See `inbound-lanes` and `outbound-lanes` in the @ref:[reference configuration](general/configuration-reference.md#config-pekko-remote-artery) for default values.